gratajik/book-memory-bank/custom_instructions.md

    - I will identify ALL new information about characters, world, plot, themes, and style
    - I will conduct a SYSTEMATIC review of EVERY relevant memory bank file
    - I will directly update ALL memory bank files with relevant information
+   - I will make any updates the the master outline that are needed
    - I will provide a summary of updates made, writing "Book Memory" as the first line

 2. File Interdependencies and Update Chain: